zededa/terraform-provider-zedcloud/docs/resources/edgeapp_instance.md

 - **drvtype** (String) Type of Drive.
 Valid Values: UNSPECIFIED, CDROM, HDD, NET, HDD_EMPTY.
 HDD_EMPTY is to allocate the empty disk of maxsizebytes specified
 - **ignorepurge** (Boolean) Don't purge this drive as part of purge command for mutable volumes
 - **imagename** (String) Name of Image Object used for the drive.
-- **imvolname** (String) Immutable Volume for this drive.
-Only one of imvolname and mvolname must be specified.
 - **maxsize** (Number) Drive maximum size
 - **mountpath** (String) Mount Path for the drive in the App Instance
-- **mvolname** (String) Mutable Volume for this drive.
-Only one of imvolname and mvolname must be specified.
 - **preserve** (Boolean) Preserve the drive even when all app instances using it are deleted
 - **readonly** (Boolean) ReadOnly Flag.
 If set, drive is mounted as readonly by app instance.
 - **target** (String) Target drive
 - **volumelabel** (String) User defined volume to use for this drive

+Read-Only:

+- **imvolname** (String) Immutable Volume for this drive.
+Only one of imvolname and mvolname must be specified.
+- **mvolname** (String) Mutable Volume for this drive.
+Only one of imvolname and mvolname must be specified.

 <a id="nestedblock--interface"></a>